10 Best Kayak Tours in New Zealand

 2. Lake Mapourika Kayak Tour in Franz Josef

 A must-do kayak tour in New Zealand for beginners, the often placid Lake Mapourika offers cruisy kayaking trips.
 This lake created by the Franz Josef Glacier has dark reflective waters with a backdrop of rainforest and the Southern Alps making for plenty of awesome photo opportunities.
-While you’re in the area, check out these other 5 Franz Josef Glacier Must-Dos.
+Book your tour with Glacier Country Kayaks and while you’re in the area, check out these other 5 Franz Josef Glacier Must-Dos.

 Location: Franz Josef Glacier, West Coast, South Island